jeffvance/openshift-ceph-ex/mysql_ceph_host/README.md

 The enviromnent used for all of the examples in this repo is described [here](../ENV.md).

 ### Setting up Openshift Enterprise (OSE):
-The steps needed to seup a simple OSE cluster with 1 master and 1 worker node are described [here](../OSE.md).
+The steps needed to setup a simple OSE cluster with 1 master and 1 worker node are described [here](../OSE.md).

 ### Setting up MySQL:
 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.